 The United Planning Organization (UPO) has a vital interest in providing a safe and healthy environment for its employees, volunteers, customers, and public.
 Drug and alcohol abuse is a serious health problem, which can endanger UPO operations and the safety of those who work and volunteer with the organization or seek its services.
 UPO must comply with the Drug-free Workplace Act of 1988, which stipulates that the organization agrees to undertake certain steps designed to provide a drug-free workplace as a condition of receiving contracts/grants from the Federal government.
+Thus, regardless of the laws and regulations stipulated by the District of Columbia, UPO adheres to the regulations under the Federal Government.

 The UPO Comprehensive Alcohol and Drug Policy is subject to revision as needed and required by Federal and/or District of Columbia laws and regulations, and/or UPO funding sources.
 All employees shall be notified of such revisions, which will be binding upon passage by the Federal or District governments or the UPO Board of Directors.